logo of http://www.toybreeds.com with photographs of Cavalier King Charles Spaniel, Pomeranian, Chihuahua and Pug

 » Yorkshire Terrier

 GPS is a satellite-based navigation system developed by the U.S. Department of Defense but now available 24/7 for civilian use.
+It's great if your dog is outside within a limited range, but traditional GPS does not work well inside structures, such as homes and garages.

 Assisted GPS (AGPS)